junxit/us-congress-bills-113/metadata.md

 - 2013-12-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S8917)
 - 2013-12-17 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S8817)
 - 2013-12-17 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S8817)
+- 2013-12-18 — Message on Senate action sent to the House.
+- 2013-12-19 — Received in the House.
+- 2013-12-19 — Referred to the House Committee on Financial Services.